 - Human error means that people deleted partitions or necessary files for partition displaying carelessly while using a computer.

 - Hardware failure basically refers to the physical damage of the hard drive while soft failure includes system crashes, virus attacks, software conflicts, and so on.

 In all the above cases, Recycle Bin is not helpful at all.
 At this time, you have no choice but to turn to previous backups or resort to reliable data recovery software, like MiniTool Power Data Recovery.

 6 Signs that Indicate Bad Sector/Track

 For users’ information, there are 6 signs that may indicate a bad sector/bad track.
 Please pay enough attention to those signs to rescue your significant data timely from the hard drive before it finally becomes dead.

 - Weird sound: A weird sound/noise is coming from the computer when it is started normally (for instance, a clicking hard drive).

 - Boot failure: Data Error Reading Drive D:, General Failure Reading Drive C: or Sector Not Found error message appears and leads to boot failure, while virus infection is excluded.

-- Hard drive read error: it appears constantly when a file is reading or a program is running, suggesting file corruption and other information.
-Besides, if the disk reading process takes too long or the blue screen appears during reading, it also suggests that there’s bad sector/track on the hard
+- Hard drive read error: It appears constantly when a file is reading or a program is running, suggesting file corruption and other information.
+Besides, if the disk reading process takes too long or the blue screen appears during reading, it also suggests that there’s a bad sector/track on the hard